DeepClean: Machine Unlearning on the Cheap by Resetting Privacy Sensitive Weights using the Fisher Diagonal: Conclusions

 \section{Conclusions}

 In this paper, we introduce DeepClean, a machine unlearning algorithm that approximates the FIM diagonal based on the retain and forget dataset.
 Our method efficiently identifies weights that require retraining without the need to track weights or gradient information.
-This characteristic makes our method lightweight and flexible, making it applicable not only to CNNs but also potentially to LMMs.
+This characteristic makes our method lightweight and flexible, making it applicable not only to various CNN based models.
 Additionally, our approach is not limited to unlearning specific labels; it can also handle the unlearning of any subset of samples without multiple class labels.
-Our experimental results validate DeepClean’s efficacy in achieving its objectives while respecting time constraints for both unlearning scenarios.
+Our experimental results validate DeepClean’s efficacy in achieving its objectives while respecting a set of practical unlearning rules we believe are foundational.
 Furthermore, our ablation studies highlight the importance of retraining.
-Although our method introduces an additional parameter, we demonstrate that a threshold, $\gamma{=}2$, proves to be a well-suited choice across various models and datasets.

 In summary, DeepClean emerges as a straight forward yet effective solution for resolving sensitive information from trained models, thereby addressing significant privacy concerns for both specific labels and also for random subsets of samples.